Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 10. Angrath's Rampage

-Using the Rakdos color, Rampage forces a player to sacrifice an artifact, creature, or planeswalker.
+Using the Rakdos colors, Rampage forces a player to sacrifice an artifact, creature, or planeswalker.
 You get to pick which permanent type they forfeit, but they pick which individual unit to lose.
 Still, if they only control one of the selected type, their choice is locked anyway, and since the effect doesn't destroy or target the permanent, it bypasses defenses like indestructible and hexproof.